yonuzz21/Data_Sync/README.md

 # Data_Sync
-This is a script that will create two folders(Test, Production).The folders will be always in sync.
+This is a script that will ask for the path of a Source folder and Target folder.
 You can do the following:
 - [x] It synchronizez the desired folders
 - [x] A log file is provided inside the folder to see changes made